prrao87/pydantic-benchmarks/README.md

 pip install -r requirements.txt
 ```

-Next, navigate to the `v1/` and `v2/` directories to run each benchmark.
+Then, navigate to the `v1/` and `v2/` directories to run each benchmark.